 Eliminate anything over-the-top.
 Include a few short, simple statements (not claims) from people like your neighbors who have been helped with everyday problems.
 “I’m sleeping so much better since I started Reiki treatment” or “I have fewer migraines and the ones I get are less intense” communicates better than “My life has totally changed since practicing Reiki.”
 Even though that may be true, not everyone wants a total life makeover.
 Ask permission to use your client’s full name.
 Include a headshot if possible.
 People become more comfortable when they see people like them have benefited from Reiki healing.

-3 Reiki Website No-Nos
+3 Reiki Website No-Nos when Communicating Reiki Healing

 THE REIKI TRANSLATION

+Communicating Reiki healing means using plain language that is meaningful and relevant to your audience.
 Reiki practitioners are often blind to how much jargon or shorthand language we use.
 Even the word “Reiki” can be thrown around in confusing ways.
 Examine every time the word Reiki appears and ask yourself if it would be clearer with another word after it, such as Reiki practice or Reiki treatment.
 Simple straightforward language creates confidence.
 Stick to the basics of what your reader wants to know.
 Don’t try to say what cannot be said.
 You’ll look weird or foolish or both.
 And so will Reiki practice.

+When communicating Reiki healing, it’s critical to avoid making claims.
 If you stick with the perspective that Reiki practice is balancing to the individual and thus supports self-healing (which has some scientific support), you’ll steer clear of claims.
 Be respectful of conventional medicine and don’t say Reiki cures specific conditions or symptoms.
 Soften your language, choosing phrases such as “may support” or “can help.”
 Avoid saying Reiki does this Reiki does that (and check the notes under Jargon).

-Feel free to include links to any content on my blog or website that you find supportive, such as How Does Reiki Help?, Yale Study Shows Reiki Treatment Helps Heart Attack Patients, or Reiki Medical Papers.
+Any time you are communicating Reiki healing, feel free to include links to any content on my blog or website that you find supportive, such as How Does Reiki Help?, Yale Study Shows Reiki Treatment Helps Heart Attack Patients, or Reiki Medical Papers.
 It is important to give links to the original content on my site rather than duplicating the content on your site.
 Posting other people’s original content is a major no-no for so many reasons.

-If you teach, posting a link to Reiki Classes: What’s Right for You? provides an implicit endorsement from me — if, of course, you agree with the standards described.
+If you teach, posting a link to Reiki Classes: What’s Right for You? provides an implicit endorsement from me—if, of course, you agree with the standards described.
 If your standards are not aligned with those stated in the article, skip it as it will work against you.

 *CAM and Weight Loss: Does It Work? (free subscription is required to access Medscape articles.)

-Please signup for my email list and stay connected!
+Please sign up for my email list and stay connected!